 Within four months of Valerie’s initial consultation with Dr. Atrey, he performed a hip arthroplasty procedure, replacing the ends of her damaged hip joints with advanced artificial implants.
 “And immediately following the surgery,” Valerie says, “the arthritic pain in my hip was gone.”

 She then underwent physiotherapy at the hospital to stabilize her new hip.
 She got high marks from her physiotherapists, who said her “level of recovery was nine out of 10.”

 “The care and compassion I experienced at the hospital, from surgery to rehab, has just been so extraordinary,” Valerie says.

 Thankfully, Valerie no longer has to cope with the constraints of hip osteoarthritis.
 She’s back to getting in between 12,000 and 16,000 steps each day, with an eye on reaching 20,000 again in the near future.

 Now, when she volunteers, swims with other hip replacement recipients and walks Stella, she has a moment’s flash of “gratefulness.”
 Her optimism springs from knowing that she’s an active, independent 60-something once more.

 “I'm just so happy to have my life back,” Valerie says.
 “I’m completely pain-free.”

-To learn more about St. Michael’s arthroplasty program and our fundraising campaign to support the pioneering work of our orthopedic surgeons, contact Ashley Downey, Associate Vice-President of Philanthropy, at 416 864 5000 or DowneyA@smh.ca.
+To learn more about St. Michael’s arthroplasty program and our fundraising campaign to support the pioneering work of our orthopedic surgeons, contact Ashley Downey, Associate Vice-President, Major and Leadership Gifts, at 416 864 5000 or DowneyA@smh.ca.

 Donate to St. Michael's Foundation.